 Normally words that differ in the case (upper and lower) of their letters are counted as different in the concordance.
 If the $-\mathbf{c}$ option is present in the command line, then case distinctions are ignored, not only in building the concordance, but also in comparing for ignored words.
-Moreover, if case distinctions are ignored, but the $-\mathbf{pn}$ option is present in the command line, then the following word is taken as the name of a file containing proper names.
+Moreover, if case distinctions are ignored, but the $-\mathbf{pn}$ option is present in the command line, then the following word is taken as the name, proper-names-file, of a file containing proper names.
 The words in this file are separated by white space.
+This is to allow different case variations of the same word to be in one line.
 A proper name is a word that is to be distinguished in the concordance from other versions of the same word that differ only in the case of its letters.
-Thus, if case distinctions are ignored but there is a proper names file containing the word "Dov", then it is considered differerent from "dov" "dOv", "doV", "DOv", and "DOV", all of which are considered the same.
+Thus, if case distinctions are ignored but there is a proper names file containing the word "Dov", then it is considered differerent from "dov" "dOv", "dOV", "dOV", "DOv", and "DOV", all of which are considered the same.
 Obviously, in order to be meaningful, each word in the proper names file must have at least one upper-case letter.